 Soil and vegetation were placed in the inner cylinder to duplicate as closely as possible natural conditions surrounding the site.
-Subsoil in the vicinity was gravelly sandy loam and thus it was not possible to obtain a completely undisturbed soil profile in the lysimeter.
+Subsoil in the site originally selected was gravelly sandy loam and thus it was not possible to obtain a completely undisturbed soil profile in the lysimeter.
+The sandy soil could not be retained in the lysimeter and the lysimeter was relocated to a point approximately 1/2 mile south of the originally selected location.

 Subsoil was removed from an adjacent pit, and shoveled into the inner cylinder and hand compacted in 15 cm lifts to within approximately 45 cm of the top.
 This was approximately the same depth as found in the surrounding soil profile.
 Because of the granular nature of the soil, disturbance should not significantly affect its function in the lysimeter.
 The subsurface soil was kept-moist and allowed to settle for a week prior to placing the topsoil and vegetation.